-As stated earlier, the American black bears’ distribution is spread wide across the regions of North America.
-However, they are now completely displaced from a few areas of their native range.
+The distribution of American black bears is spread wide across North America.
+However, they are now entirely displaced from a few areas of their native range.

 The population of American black bears in the 41 states is as follows:

-The American black bears are in a much larger supply in Alaska than any other state in the country.
-They occur in central Mexico, Northern Alaska, and most parts of Canada as well.
+American black bears occur in larger numbers in Alaska than in any other state.
+However, they also occur in central Mexico, Northern Alaska, and most parts of Canada.

-Moreover, the bears are found on the east, west coast, the Rocky Mountains, and some Alaska areas.
-Oregon, Wisconsin, Washington, and Maine have the next highest number of black bears.
+Black bears are found on the east and west coasts, the Rocky Mountains, and Alaska.
+Oregon, Wisconsin, Washington, and Maine have high numbers of black bears.

-Spring: During springtime, black bears live in low altitudes towards the south slopes and within the forests and estuaries, that have a plentiful supply of green plants
+Spring: During springtime, black bears live in low altitudes towards the south slopes and within forests and estuaries, which have a plentiful supply of green plants

 Summer: In summer, black bears occur in mid-elevation non-woody environments.
-They also live in low altitudes, such as on the river’s edge and beaches, where they consume berries.
-In a few regions, they even look around for the regions containing waters with plentiful fish supplies.
+They also live in low altitudes, such as on the river’s edge and on beaches, where they consume berries.
+In some areas, they can be found around water with plenty of fish.

-Autumn: In the fall, black bears live near the large rivers full of fish and the coastal woodland nearby where they will eat roots, berries, and other fruits.
+Fall: In fall, black bears live near the large rivers full of fish and the coastal woodland nearby, where they will eat roots, berries, and other fruits.

-Winter: During the winter season, most black bears live in woodland.
+Winter: During winter, most black bears live in woodlands.

-Black bears like to live in thick vegetation and forested areas.
-Experts identify about sixteen distinct subspecies of the black bear that occupy a considerable assortment of habitats.
+Black bears live in thick vegetation and forested areas.
+Experts identify about sixteen distinct subspecies of the black bear that occupy many different habitats.

-Many of the habitats have the same attributes, which let the bears grow and live peacefully.
-Thick plantation and hard to reach regions help these bears stay safe.
-Bears like to live far away from the presence of humans.
+Many habitats have the same attributes, letting the bears live peacefully.
+Thick plantations and hard-to-reach regions help these bears stay safe, as they like to live far away from humans.